Molybdenum in Magnetically Shielded Rooms

 6. Design Considerations for Using Molybdenum in MSRs

-When integrating molybdenum into MSR designs, consider:
+When integrating Molybdenum into MSR designs, consider the following:

 - Material Purity: High-purity molybdenum ensures optimal performance without introducing magnetic interference.